laharikunder/FocusFlow-Student-Productivity-OS/README.md

 ---
 Built by students.
 For students.
-Because attention is currency — and FocusForge helps you invest it wisely.
+Because attention is currency — and FocusFlow helps you invest it wisely.
 <br><p align="center">
   <strong>Don’t force it.
 Forge it. </strong>
 </p>